 Preventing Falls: Make Your Health a Priority

 Health problems like diabetes, high or low blood pressure, and arthritis are called chronic health conditions.
-They can be managed, but they don’t go away.
+They can be managed, but they don't go away.
 Chronic health problems put you at greater risk of a fall.
 This is because they can affect many parts of your body.
 They may cause problems with movement, balance, or vision.
-And certain medications you take for them may have side effects, such as dizziness or drowsiness.
+And certain medicines you take for them may have side effects, such as dizziness or drowsiness.
 These side effects also increase your risk.

 Problems with vision or hearing can lead to falls:

 Get your eyes checked at least once a year.
 Take time to adjust to new glasses.

 Get your hearing checked at least every other year.

 Have your doctor check your inner ear for problems that may affect your balance.